Go Back to Church, part II

 As if on cue, the swindled couple changed from friendly accessibility to angry scowls, whereas the street-savvy swindler stared at them unmoved.

-Wallace taught me that most people in modern America lack an integrated, enduring sense-of-self.
+Wallace taught me that most people in modern America give up an integrated, enduring sense-of-self, as a matter of course.
 Modern Life requires us to mesh gears with our social environment, thus sidestepping conflicts that might damage relations.
 Americans expect the same standards of behavior in others, so that they can interact profitably with each other and accomplish tasks with cordiality, without having to cross the line into antagonism and coercion.
 But deep down, we need to know who we are and when to stop.
 We need to recognize bullying and stampeding and step away from the tumult to sort out either the real intentions of our counterpart, or measure the deviation from our intended direction..

 We think we know other people, but we may know only one aspect of them.
-We see another side if disagreements disable the mask of agreeableness and unleash raw anger.
-After the futility of trading insults sinks in, we hang back and let the lawyers determine if there is something actionable in the disagreements.
+We see another side, if disagreements disable the mask of agreeableness and unleash paranoia and accusations.
+After the futility of trading accusations sinks in, we hang back and let the lawyers determine if there is something actionable in the disagreements.
 The disagreement may require some mending of relations, as well as rebuilding the fences of separate identity.

 We try to define ourselves and each other through hearing rote doctrines in church, the dramatized presentations of the news we hear on the TV, or through input from friends and family members; but cross-currents in our thought-process may lead to contradictions that confuse others, as well as ourselves.

 Exposés, like Mike Wallace's, involve unearthing the "real" feelings or attitudes of interviewees or ideological groups—when, in truth, there is no such thing.
-They run into problems when they cross from one social environment to an opposing one and do not check their bearings.
-Mike Wallace's exposés really causes more problems than the supposed hypocrisy of the transitions.
+They run into problems when they cross from one social environment into an opposing one and do not check their bearings.
+Mike Wallace's exposés really speaks of human ambiguity.

-I no longer read the Bible or attend church, myself, but I retain a Christian viewpoint, inasmuch as I believe philosophy, doctrine, and a version of unalterable truth should define a person.
-The article in the Frankfurter Allgemeine neglects to mention this.
-A church-oriented life shods people in sturdy ideological boots, an orientation that enables them to risk death.
+I no longer read the Bible or attend church, myself, but I retain a Christian viewpoint, inasmuch as I believe that a philosophy, doctrine, and some version of unalterable truth should define a person.
+A church-oriented life does this, inasmuch as it shods people in sturdy ideological boots and gives them an orientation that enables them to risk death.